jennaryan/code-dot-org-python/README.md

 require use and creation of functions they put them into their own version of the [mymod.py](mymod.py) module file.

-Finally students can create their own `extra` puzzles for themselves and others by contributing to the [extra collection](/extra), which may eventually become its own site to students to puzzles each other.
+Finally students can create their own puzzles for themselves and others by contributing to the [extra collection](/extra), which may eventually become its own site to students to puzzles each other.